Everything? to know about external HDD, hard disk drive and Drive Docks.

 The HDD has data that I do not want to lose. (run Recuva for free.)

-Old USB-1, PC's with weak ports, at weak 100mA power at the port ; (buy and use an exernal power buffer seen here for a cure.)
+Some relic super old LAPTOPS with USB1 spots (weak 100mA ports) that fail, I then: (buy and use an exernal power buffer seen here for a cure.)

 Most old XP , HDD external drive chassis do not run on W10 now at all lacking current drivers.
 See the chip I am talking about here?

-The ordered step by tiny step list that finds true causes of failure . (all) MS = Microsoft and CP means control panel.
+The in proper order , step by tiny step list that finds true causes of failure . (all) MS = Microsoft and CP means control panel.

 See the word mass storage DEVICE USB? in Disk drives if not it is a dead drive or dead USB port. (fact) that is why tesitng on all USB ports and 2 PCs, to prove that.